What is Faith-Based Group Therapy?

 Support After Recovery

 When an addict has completed their recovery program and is ready to reintegrate into society as a sober, drug-free individual, they will find a host of triggers and temptations waiting to lure them back to the path of addiction.
 Without adequate support, some may find themselves giving into temptation and relapsing.
-Individuals who have completed a faith-based program often create such strong ties with their counselors, mentors, and peers that they have a lasting support group ready and waiting to help keep them clean and on the path to an addiction-free life.
+Individuals who have completed a faith-based group therapy program often create such strong ties with their counselors, mentors, and peers that they have a lasting support group ready and waiting to help keep them clean and on the path to an addiction-free life.